Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Bleeding

-Rabbit ears are made up of a whole system of blood vessels, so the slightest scratch or cut can lead to profuse bleeding.
-If this happens, then the ear should be wiped with a cotton swab moistened with hydrogen peroxide.
+Rabbit ears are made up of a whole system of blood vessels, so the slightest scratch or cut can lead to heavy bleeding.
+If this happens, the ear should be wiped with a cotton swab moistened with hydrogen peroxide.
 This measure will remove blood from the surface of the ear and show exactly where the bleeding wound is located.

 Diseases of rabbits from temperature